padro89/snakemake-workflow-cnag/README.md

 ## Conda env to download specific R and Python packages versions and test the scripts.

 - I created a .yaml file and and environment adapted to de DESeq2 version (1.26).
 Conda (or Mamba) automatically resolved other packages versions.
-- The .yaml file had several fields. `name:`, `channels:` (where I specified conda-forge and bioconda) and `dependencies:`, where I specified the packages to install into the new environment.
+- The .yaml file had several fields. `name`, `channels` (where I specified conda-forge and bioconda) and `dependencies`, where I specified the packages to install into the new environment.
 - To create the environment, I ran `mamba env create -f <yaml_file>`.
 - I'm going to try to run the script.
 - Any time I manually add a package, I'll add it to my conda environment yaml file.